GoogleCloudPlatform/mllp/README.md

 runs on [GKE](https://cloud.google.com/kubernetes-engine/), receives HL7v2
 messages via MLLP/TCP, and forwards received messages to HL7v2 API.

+A comprehensive guide to using the Cloud Healthcare API MLLP adapter is available in https://cloud.google.com/healthcare/docs/how-tos/mllp-adapter.
+This README provides a basic overview of the adapter, but you are encouraged to view the official Google Cloud documentation.

 ## Requirements

 *   A [Google Cloud project](https://cloud.google.com).